Waste Not, Want Not: Drink Beer To Feed Fish And Help Save The Planet

 "Our product will replace some or all of the 20 percent or so of aquafeed that is currently fish meal," Tze says.

-And not only that, Tze says replacing fishmeal by converting CO2 into protein actually cuts overall costs of feed production.
+And not only that, Tze says replacing fish meal by converting CO2 into protein actually cuts overall costs of feed production.

 Casson Trenor, author of Sustainable Sushi and director of ocean conservation at SoulBuffalo Expeditions, likes NovoNutrients' idea.